 The Arsenal Football Club historian, Fred Ollier, told Burntisland Heritage Trust what happened after that:

 "In October 1886, after several attempts, David was the main instigator in encouraging a group of football enthusiasts to subscribe towards purchasing a football with a view to forming a football club under the name of Dial Square, the workshop in the factory.
 Following a meeting on 1 December 1886 at the Royal Oak public house, the club was officially formed and the name changed to Royal Arsenal.

 The first fixture was played on 11 December 1886 against Eastern Wanderers at Millwall which Arsenal won by 6-0.
 David Danskin played and was captain, and the club played 10 matches in all that season.
 Arsenal continued to develop over the next two seasons, and from the reports, Danskin appeared regularly as a player."

 Below - Another photo of the 'Royal Arsenal'.
-Fred Ollier (to whom I am grateful for the copy of the photo) believes that David Danskin (in the lighter shirt) is third from the right in the second row from the back, and dates the photo as 1889.
+Fred Ollier (to whom we are grateful for the copy of the photo) believes that David Danskin is the player in the lighter shirt, third from the right in the second row down, and dates the photo as 1889.
 However, Soar and Tyler, in their 'Official Illustrated History of Arsenal', say that David Danskin is seated at the very front, second from the left, and give the date of the photo as summer 1890.
 Soar and Tyler add that "The trophies are the Kent Senior Cup, the Kent Junior Cup, the London Charity Cup (probably the Shield in fact) and a cup won in a six a side competition at the Agricultural Hall, Islington.
 The picture seems to be have been taken at their new ground, the Invicta, to which they moved that summer."